Desvastated: People search for missing relatives at the scene of the explosion near Erawan Shrine, in central Bangkok, Thailand

 Terrifying scenes: Security forces inspect the site of a blast in central Bangkok, Thailand

-It is possible the attack is related to the conflict but it is hard to see how it could give either side any advantage given its targeting of civilians in an area of tourism.
+is hard to see how it could give either side any advantage given its

 Bomb horror: Blood is seen near a victim's shoe, as security forces and emergency workers gather at the scene of the blast